-This area is divided into two key learning goals;

-- 1. listening, attending and understanding, and - 2. speaking.
+- This area is divided into two key learning goals; - 1. listening, attending and understanding, and - 2. speaking.

 - Talk to your child, about a variety of topics and during your real-life experiences, ask them questions and encourage them to ask you questions too.
-Use varied vocabulary. - Let your child see that you enjoy writing tell him/her what the words say.
-Look for print in the everyday environment. - Encourage your child to make up his/her own stories, and enjoy making up stories together. - Read lots of storybooks to and with your child.
-Do not worry about re-reading favourite stories over and over again!
+Use varied vocabulary. - everyday environment. - Encourage your child to make up his/her own stories, and enjoy making up stories together. - and over again!